aeberdinelli/js-guidelines/javascript.md

 Welcome to my set of a few good practice guidelines for JS.
 There are a few more on this repo for other kind of stacks, and I will soon create a set of rules for eslint to validate them.
 # Guidelines for JS {
 ## General rules
-- Always use `;` at the end of each command
+- Always use `;` at the end of each line
 - Always include spaces between brackets: `import { Thing, OtherThing } from './stuff';`
 - Always declare arrays in single line when it has only a few elements: `[ 'thing', 'thing2' ];`
-- Keep your code easy to understand, if you're using ternary operators, use it only for one condition, do not chain them
+- Keep your code easy to understand, if you're using ternary operators, use it only for one condition - **do not chain them**
 - No matter what kind of indentation you use (spaces/tabs) as long as you use width of 4, this keeps the code clean and very easy to read
 - Use spaces after each parameter in a function or method and between different parts of the declaration: `function something(param1, param2, param3) {`
 - Use spaces to keep conditions and loops easy to read: `if (condition) {` / `for (let i = 0; i < 5; i++) {`